The subconscious mind is nothing but the “neural pathways” that have been established in your brain as result of your past beliefs and conditioning.

 The reason why staying in a space of relaxed awareness works at bringing down patterns of negativity is because,

-1. You stay consciously relaxed instead of reacting/panicking to your brain’s negative cycle, this ensures that your inherent vibration is one of being “fearless”, or open, which ensures that you are not fueling negativity (through your fear of it), thus breaking the cycle.
+- You stay relaxed: You stay consciously relaxed instead of reacting/panicking to your brain’s negative cycle, this ensures that your inherent vibration is one of being “fearless”, or open, which ensures that you are not fueling negativity (through your fear of it), thus breaking the cycle.

-2. You are not trying hard to sort out the brain’s noise, instead you are just allowing of it, this ensures that you are not buying into the loop of trying to solve the mind’s problem with the same pattern of thinking that created it.
+- You allow the mind noise: You are not trying hard to sort out the brain’s noise, instead you are just allowing of it, this ensures that you are not buying into the loop of trying to solve the mind’s problem with the same pattern of thinking that created it.
 This state of allowing causes you to connect with the space of being, or space of your life-stream (or your inner being, whatever you want to call it) that allows for true solutions/understanding to come through to bring a lasting transformation to your mind and reality.

-3. You develop the ability to consciously hold a space between your brain’s reactive movement and your awareness.
+- You become less reactive and more responsive: You develop the ability to consciously hold a space between your brain’s reactive movement and your awareness.
 This ability, as it grows, is what allows you the feeling of “freedom” from being a prisoner to the mind’s pull.

-4. As you develop a stability in this space of awareness, you start understanding that the mind is not a “big deal”, it’s just a machine which can be worked with, instead of being fearful of it.
+- You start understanding your mind better: As you develop a stability in this space of awareness, you start understanding that the mind is not a “big deal”, it’s just a machine which can be worked with, instead of being fearful of it.
 You realize that you need to understand your mind, get to know its natural makeup and align with it, while letting go of negativity/resistance that keeps you from living your expression, or which resists the unfolding of your desired reality.